fdekeers/mozart-container/README.md

 ## Advanced usage

-If you are familiar with programmation or Docker containers, you may want to customize the Mozart 1.4.0.
+If you are familiar with programmation or Docker containers, you may want to customize the Mozart 1.4.0 container.
 This section provides more advanced documentation to do so.

 ### Python script for container deployment